This ballad was shared at the 51st Conclave of Bards by Ned Trilling, Amalcross harbor historian.

 Basil ‘ja Auric is survived by his wife of thirty years, Sandrine ‘ja Auric, and his youngest daughter, Tabitha ‘ja Auric.
 Neither were available for comment, and the ‘ja Auric family indicated they were in seclusion in the family palace during a period of mourning.
 Imperial Catechism Chief Investigator Garvin… CON’T PAGE 3.

 Byron read, mumbling to himself.
-How had me missed this?
+How had he missed this?
 He’d worked Cecilia’s case for years.
 Basil had been a friend.
 Well, he’d been a deep-pocketed and highly motivated client.
 His most important client.
 When Basil had hired him, his inquiries shot up, and from a higher class of citizen.
 When he’d fired him… word travels quick among Amalcross’s elites.

 Yet Byron still thought fondly of the time he’d spent in Basil’s drawing room, drinking his liquor and spinning yarns of his dogged pursuit of truth.
 They’d developed a rapport; Byron gave Basil hope, and Basil subsidized his life.
 Until he didn’t.
 But that wasn’t the old Baron’s fault.
 And now he was dead.